gloveboxes/Create-RaspberryPi-dotNET-Core-C-Sharp-IoT-Applications/README.md

 To deploy a project to your Raspberry Pi you need to configure Visual Studio Code to compile for **linux-arm**, how to copy the compiled code to the Raspberry Pi, and finally how to attach the debugger.

-For this walk-through, we are going to use [rsync](https://en.wikipedia.org/wiki/Rsync) to copy program files to the Raspberry Pi.
+For this tutorial, we are going to use [rsync](https://en.wikipedia.org/wiki/Rsync) to copy program files to the Raspberry Pi.
 Rsync is a very efficient file transfer protocol, comes standard with Linux, macOS, and Windows with the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10?WT.mc_id=github-blog-dglover) installed.

 ---